arndt-s/oauth-spiffe-client-authentication/draft-schwenkschuster-oauth-spiffe-client-auth.md

 ### X509-SVID Example

 The following request uses a refresh token to obtain a new access token.
-The client is `spiffe://example.org/my-oauth-client` and is authenticted by performing this request over a mutual TLS connection.
+The client is `spiffe://example.org/my-oauth-client` and is authenticated by performing this request over a mutual TLS connection.

 ~~~
 POST /token HTTP/1.1